-Honestly, there are better streaming and torrenting VPNs out there — ExpressVPN unblocks most popular sites and allows torrenting on 3,000+ servers, and CyberGhost VPN has dedicated streaming servers for tons of streaming sites and allows P2P traffic on servers in almost 60 countries.
+Honestly, there are better streaming and torrenting VPNs out there — ExpressVPN is consistently able to access popular streaming sites and allows torrenting on 3,000+ servers, and CyberGhost VPN has dedicated streaming servers for tons of streaming sites and allows P2P traffic on servers in almost 65+ countries.

 Overall, BolehVPN is pretty poor for streaming and it’s just okay for torrenting.
-It didn’t unblock the majority of the popular streaming sites, including those it specifically promotes, like Netflix.
+It doesn’t work with the majority of the popular streaming sites, including those it specifically promotes, like Netflix.
 For torrenting, it allows P2P traffic on a few servers, has port forwarding (but only on 2 European servers), and works with popular torrent clients.
 However — the small number of servers means you’re likely to have slow speeds, and port forwarding will mostly be useless to anyone outside of Europe.

 If you live in a restrictive country, I recommend ExpressVPN instead — it consistently bypasses VPN blocks by using obfuscation on all of its 3,000+ servers.

 BolehVPN has 5 plans, including a 7-day, 1-month, 2-month, 6-month, and 1-year plan.